Bira/octopus-carnival/_drafts/dfrpg-adventurers-wizard.md

 expect them to instantly end fights in one turn with a snap of their fingers.
 The Knight and Barbarian will have already won the battle by the time that fireball is ready.
-The wise wizard keeps an open mind regarding their spell selection, and plans their explosions in advance.
+The wise wizard keeps an open mind regarding their spell selection, and plans explosions in advance.

 Wizards become delvers more to find buried arcane secrets than to find money (though the later always helps).
 Because of this, they're often the delvers with